weiganghuang/devwrk-1703/devwrk-1703.md

 ### Create and Test Ansible Playbooks

-3. Inspect pre-defined directories for the lab.
+3. Inspect the pre-defined directories for the lab.

    Log on to your Ansible host(A), **_check your Tile_**
  for VM assignment and credentials.